prerender/prerender-node/README.md

 app.use(require('prerender-node').set('prerenderServiceUrl', '<new url>'));
 ```

+## Publishing

+This package uses npm Trusted Publisher with GitHub Actions for secure, automated publishing.

+### Setup

+1. **npm Trusted Publisher**: Configured with OpenID Connect (OIDC) for secure publishing without storing npm tokens
+   - Publisher: GitHub Actions
+   - Organization: prerender
+   - Repository: prerender-node
+   - Workflow: `publish.yml`
+   - Environment: `npm-publish`

+2. **GitHub Environment**: The `npm-publish` environment is configured with required reviewers for additional security

+### Publishing Process

+**Automatic Publishing**: The workflow automatically publishes to npm when:
+- Code is pushed to `main` or `master` branch
+- The version in `package.json` is higher than the current published version
+- All tests pass

+**Manual Publishing**: Trigger via GitHub Actions "Run workflow" button

+### Workflow Steps

+1. **Setup**: Checkout code, install Node.js and dependencies
+2. **Test**: Run full test suite including Express 3/4 integration tests
+3. **Version Check**: Compare `package.json` version with npm registry
+4. **Publish**: If version is higher, publish with `--provenance` flag for supply chain security

+To publish a new version:
+1. Update version in `package.json` using `npm version [major|minor|patch]`
+2. Push to main branch
+3. GitHub Actions will automatically publish if tests pass

 ## Contributing

 We love any contributions!
 Feel free to create issues, pull requests, or middleware for other languages/frameworks!